lweitkamp/lweitkamp.github.io/content/posts/triton_exercise_1_getting_started.md

 ```

 We will look at some of these in the next exercise, but you can mostly forget about them for now.
-More important to know is that inside jitted functions you can only use basic python operations and anything available in the [`triton.language`](https://triton-lang.org/main/python-api/triton.language.html).
+More important to know is that inside jitted functions you can only use basic python operations and anything available in [`triton.language`](https://triton-lang.org/main/python-api/triton.language.html).

 ### Program Identifier
 Before running a Triton kernel you first define a *launch grid* that specifies how many *programs* will be launched.
-Each of these programs has a unique identifier from `0` to `n_programs - 1` - in the vector addition above we divided the vector lenght by `BLOCK` and launched that many programs.
+Each of these programs has a unique identifier from `0` to `n_programs - 1`.
+In the vector addition above we divided the vector lenght by `BLOCK` and launched that many programs.
-If we take `N` to be 512 and `BLOCK` value is 128, the launch grid will be `N / BLOCK = (4,)` and we will launch 4 programs.
-Each program will have a unique identifier from `0` to `3` which you can retrieve with the [`tl.program_id`](https://triton-lang.org/main/python-api/generated/triton.language.program_id.html) function:
+For example: if we take `N` to be 512 and `BLOCK` value is 128, the launch grid will be `N / BLOCK = (4,)` and we will launch 4 programs, where program will have a unique identifier from `0` to `3` which you can retrieve with the [`tl.program_id`](https://triton-lang.org/main/python-api/generated/triton.language.program_id.html) function:

 {{< figure src="/img/triton/getting_started/vector_add.png" caption="Fig 1.
 Blocked Vector Addition.
 We define a vector length of 512, a block size of 128 and launch 4 individual programs that will work on 128 values of the input vectors each." >}}

-We will need to use the program identifier to figure out which block we are working on.
+We need the program identifier inside the kernel to figure out which block this program is supposed to work on.
 With a little bit of arithmetic, we can figure out that the correct offset for this program to work on is `program_id * BLOCK`, and we can broadcast that value on a `tl.range` of `BLOCK` to get pointers to all the block values.
 This is exactly what was done in the kernel above!

 In most cases we will have a launch grid in 1D (even when working on 2D data) and hence one program identifier, but it can be multidimensional if that makes stuff easier for you, and you retrieve each axis accordingly with the `axis` argument.

 ### Block Pointers
 Throughout these exercises we will rely heavily on the block pointer mechanism of Triton instead of configuring the block pointers manually as we did above.
-Block pointers are still an experimental feature at the time of writing this, but it reduces the complexity of writing Triton kernels a lot.
+Block pointers are still an experimental feature at the time of writing this, but it drastically reduces the complexity of writing Triton kernels.
 In fact, it mostly hides any last remnants of CUDA-like programming from the user.
 Creating block pointers over time will become second nature, most of the parameters are boilerplate:

 ```python
 import triton